arunma/ApacheAtlasSimplified/README.md

 ### Testcases

-Much to the curses of my colleagues, this project does NOT have a single testcase.
-YOLO
+Much to the disappointment of my colleagues, this project does NOT have a single testcase.
+YOLO.

 ### Screenshots